optimizely/javascript-sdk/CONTRIBUTING.md

 ## Development process

 1. Create a branch off of `master`: `git checkout -b YOUR_NAME/branch_name`.
 2. Commit your changes.
+We follow the [commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) from Angular.
-Make sure to add tests!
+3. Make sure to add tests!
-3. Run `npm run lint` to ensure there are no lint errors.
+4. Run `npm run lint` to ensure there are no lint errors.
-4. `git push` your changes to GitHub.
+5. `git push` your changes to GitHub.
-5. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and `master`.
+6. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and `master`.
-6. Open a pull request from `YOUR_NAME/branch_name` to `master`.
+7. Open a pull request from `YOUR_NAME/branch_name` to `master`.
-7. A repository maintainer will review your pull request and, if all goes well, squash and merge it!
+8. A repository maintainer will review your pull request and, if all goes well, squash and merge it!

 ## Pull request acceptance criteria